opcon/QuickFont/readme.md

 - [x] Implement Vertex Array support
 - [x] Implement Shader support
 - [x] Remove legacy OpenGL render code and switch to a fully programmable pipeline forward compatible with OpenGL 4.4
-- [ ] Remove option to pass in a null Configuration object - this only adds to visual complexity
+- [x] Remove option to pass in a null Configuration object - this only adds to visual complexity

-- [ ] Finish refactoring library
+###Please not this API is not backwards compatible with previous QuickFont releases

 ###Using Vertex Buffers